-Organizations, schools, and agencies that are engaged in direct health services delivery to BC First Nations and/or Aboriginal people may be eligible for funding to host a Community-Driven Winter Wellness event or initiative.
+First Nations communities as well as organizations, schools, and agencies that are engaged in direct services delivery to BC First Nations and/or Indigenous people may be eligible for funding to host a Community-Driven Winter Wellness event or initiative.

-To be eligible, the event or initiative must be held between: January 1 - February 22, 2019.
+To be eligible, the event or initiative must be held between: January 1 - February 16, 2020.

-Deadline for applications is November 23, 2018.
+Deadline for applications is October 25, 2019.